|Vickie Del Bello||Director, Employee Relations and Benefits||

 The medical plan covers prescription medications using a prescription drug card.
 New prescriptions may be obtained through a participating pharmacy or through the mail order service.
 Prescription coverage is managed by Optum Rx.
 The Optum Rx website has resources including cost comparisons, mail order enrollment, and preferred drug listings.

 One annual eye exam per year is covered under the medical plan.
-Additionally, discount benefits on glasses, contacts and LASIK are available through certain discount providers, or employee paid coverage through UHC Vision.
+Additionally, discount benefits on glasses and contacts are available through certain discount providers, or employee paid coverage through the State of Texas Vision plan.

 San Jacinto College pays for eligible full-time employees dental coverage, if elected and one-half of the premiums for dependent dental coverage.
 There are two plans available, The State of Texas Dental Choice, a PPO dental plan and HumanaDental DMO, a dental maintenance organization.